dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## Blazor

+Blazor is a new framework in ASP.NET Core for building interactive client-side web UI with .NET:

+* Create rich interactive UIs using C# instead of JavaScript.
+* Share server-side and client-side app logic written in .NET.
+* Render the UI as HTML and CSS for wide browser support, including mobile browsers.

+Using .NET for client-side web development offers the following advantages:

+* Write code in C# instead of JavaScript.
+* Leverage the existing .NET ecosystem of .NET libraries.
+* Share app logic across server and client.
+* Benefit from .NET's performance, reliability, and security.
+* Stay productive with Visual Studio on Windows, Linux, and macOS.
+* Build on a common set of languages, frameworks, and tools that are stable, feature-rich, and easy to use.

+Blazor framework supported scenarios:

+* Reusable UI components (Razor components)
+* Client-side routing
+* Component layouts
+* Support for dependency injection
+* Forms and validation
+* Build component libraries with Razor class libraries
+* JavaScript interop

+For more information, see <xref:blazor/index>.

+### Blazor Server

+Blazor decouples component rendering logic from how UI updates are applied.
+Blazor Server provides support for hosting Razor components on the server in an ASP.NET Core app.
+UI updates are handled over a SignalR connection.
+Blazor Server is supported in the ASP.NET Core 3.0 release.

+### Blazor WebAssembly

+Blazor WebAssembly is a single-page app framework for building interactive client-side web apps with .NET.
+Blazor WebAssembly uses open web standards without plugins or code transpilation and works in all modern web browsers, including mobile browsers.
+Blazor WebAssembly is in preview.

+### Razor components

 Razor components are self-contained chunks of user interface (UI), such as a page, dialog, or form.
 Razor components are normal .NET classes that define UI rendering logic and client-side event handlers.
 You can create rich interactive web apps without JavaScript.

 Razor components are typically authored using Razor syntax, a natural blend of HTML and C#.
 Razor components are similar to Razor Pages and MVC views in that they both use Razor.
 Unlike pages and views, which are based on a request-response model, components are used specifically for handling UI composition.

-For more information, see <xref:blazor/index>.

 ## SignalR